ninchat/ninchat-embed/embed.md

 	Hide the channel/private conversation title bar.

+- `inQueueText` : string

+	Shown in place of `motd` after the user has entered a customer service queue.
+Defaults to `motd`.
+May contain HTML.

 - `language` : string

 	Change the client language, available values are `fi` for Finnish and `en` for English (default).